-Cambridge City Council will run annual biodiversity campaigns through the city to focus on particular habitats, species or aspects of biodiversity.
+To engage our communities and increase general awareness of biodiversity issues, Cambridge City Council will run annual biodiversity campaigns through the city to focus on particular habitats, species or aspects of biodiversity.
 This will include social media and events to promote our related activities and articles in our Cambridge Matters and Open-Door magazines.
 Some examples of forthcoming campaigns include:

-- Water for Wildlife 2021.
-Working with partners throughout the city to improve the quality of our waterways and to create new wetland habitats such as ponds.

 - Green roofs

 - Swifts, House Martins and House Sparrow

 - Deadwood is good

 - Fruit trees and community orchards

+- School grounds habitat creation